Subodh2044/MechaCar_Statistical_Analysis-1/README.md

 A two-tailed test is designed to examine both sides of a specified data range as designated by the likelihood of a specified outcome known as a probability distribution. involved
 ### Data to be used
 MechaCar mpg data and Mtcars mpg data
+### Results and analysis
+The results show significant differences between the mean of MechaCar mpg and Mtcars mpg; therefore, the null hypothesis is rejected, and the alternative hypothesis is accepted.